 Abstract:

-To address the defects such as exclusion incompatibility, poor dispersion, poor fluidity, and easy agglomeration in the combination of magnesium oxide powder and organic matrix, light-burned magnesium oxide was treated using a mechanochemical synergistic organic modification method through mixing and ball milling.
-The effects of modifier type, modification time, and modifier amount on the microstructure, lipophilic degree, activation index, and viscosity of liquid paraffin suspension of magnesium oxide were studied.
-The results show that when sodium stearate is used as the modifier, the surface of the modified magnesium oxide is coated with crumbly substances; FTIR analysis confirms the effective adsorption of straight-chain alkyl groups on the surface.
-Under optimal conditions (sodium stearate as the modifier, 7% dosage, 5 h of modification time), the product exhibits a lipophilic degree of 36.1%, activation index of 96.4%, and paraffin suspension viscosity of 3270 mPa·s.
-Furthermore, the modified powder demonstrates improved organic compatibility compared to unmodified powder
+To address the incompatibility, poor dispersion, poor fluidity, and easy agglomeration in the combination of magnesium oxide powders and organic matrix, the light-burned magnesium oxides were treated by mechanochemical synergistic organic modification method through mixing and ball milling.
+The effects of modifier type, modification time, and modifier amount on the microstructure, lipophilic degree, activation index, and liquid paraffin suspension viscosity of the magnesium oxides were studied.
+The results show that the organic modifying agents (sodium laurate, sodium stearate, and titanium acid ester coupling agent TCA-KTTT) can all effectively modify the powders, and the MgO powders modified by sodium stearate have the better comprehensive performance.
+The sodium stearate modified MgO powders are coated with crumbly substances, and the Fourier transform infrared spectrum analysis confirms the effective adsorption of straight-chain alkyl groups on the surface.
+Under the optimal conditions (the modifier is sodium stearate with the mass fraction of 7% and the modification time is 5 h), the magnesium oxide products exhibit the lipophilic degree of 36.1%, activation index of 96.4%, and paraffin suspension viscosity of